By Dave Haynes, Founding Editor

 I left in Nov.
 2001 after ENN was shotgun-merged with Captivate Network of Boston, having been walked off the plank along with the rest of the Canadian management team.
 I think our US colleagues picked up a few things from us, and Captivate has developed into one of the biggest and most successful players in this space.

 I had a brief sojourn with an early-days digital signage consultancy, part of a larger retail design firm.
 After about a year, I then started work on what became Concourse Media, a digital out of home ad network with screens positioned through the busiest commuter walkways underground in Toronto’s business district.
 Premium business viewership.
 BIG ad impression counts.
 All the pieces were there … except it was about five years ahead of its time.
 Selling Digital OOH in 2004 was, ummm, really freakin’ hard.

 That’s still operating, but a couple of lean ad revenue years, and kids nearing the college years, convinced me to hand over the keys and get a steady paycheque.

 For a few years, I developed the business in North America for a couple of the biggest and best digital signage software companies around.
 I went from one to the other following dollar signs and, in hindsight, maybe that wasn’t such a good idea … as the second one seemed to run low on the cash it seemed to have plenty of when I’d jumped.

 Anyway, I got whacked by the Great Recession and found myself on the street in Spring 2009.
 I was more than dead-tired of the vagaries of working for others, so I finally listened to some industry friends and set up my own gig, pressDOOH.

 My home base is in Burlington, Ontario, aka outer, outer Toronto, Canada, and in normal times, hotels and airports and convention centers.
 I work out of my home office and live bait shop.
-Well, not really the latter but it sounds funny.
+Well, not really the latter, but it sounds funny.
 I have access to meeting rooms, as well, at a co-share workspace thing-doodle up the road.
 Or there’s always a local watering hole for a truly good meeting when in town.

 Why this blog